nipuninduwaraedu/Movie_Explorer_Desktop/README.md

 # 🎬 Movie Explorer — Desktop Version

-> A desktop application built with Electron.js, wrapping the Movie Explorer React web app into a native desktop experience for Windows and macOS.
+> A desktop application built with Electron.js, wrapping the Movie Explorer React web app into a native desktop experience for Windows.

 ---

 ## 📌 About This Project

 Movie Explorer Desktop is the **Electron-powered desktop version** of my original Movie Explorer web app.
-It packages the full React.js frontend — including live TV show browsing, real-time search, and a personal watchlist — into a standalone desktop application that runs natively on Windows (`.exe`) and macOS (`.dmg`), with no browser required.
+It packages the full React.js frontend — including live TV show browsing, real-time search, and a personal watchlist — into a standalone desktop application that runs natively on Windows (`.exe`) with no browser required.

 ### 🔗 Original Web Version